Omar Lye-Fook: Personal life

 Omar is sometimes credited as Omar Hammer.
 His birth father's surname is Lye-Fook, while his stepfather's surname is Hammer.
 He and his siblings—two brothers and a sister—are all musicians.
 Samia Lye-Fook, Omar's sister, and youngest of the four, has provided background vocals for some of Omar's recordings.
-Omar became the father of twin daughters in early 2008.
+Omar became the father of twin daughters in early 2008, Carmen and Gabrielle.